 In the year of election of a World Service Delegate, each area is entitled to submit one candidate.
 The nominations are to be submitted, together with the nominee's CV, to GSO by the end of January of that year.
 At its February meeting, the Board may also submit one candidate.
+Non-alcoholic trustees 8 may also be nominated as world service delegates.
 CV's will be included in the Dossier.
 All nominations, provided they comply with the requirements as suggested in the Service Manual, will then be submitted to Conference for voting and approval.